wavemotion-dave/NINTV-DS/README.md

 Features :
 ----------
- * Most things you should expect from an emulator.
- * Most games run at full speed on a DSi or above.
+ * All known games run at full speed on a DSi or above.
  * Many games run very close to full speed on the older DS-LITE and DS-PHAT hardware but you can play with config settings to get the most out of these games (even if you have to disable sound to gain the speed).
  * Custom Overlay Support.
 See the 'extras' folder for details.
  * Manual instruction Support.
 See the 'extras' folder for an example.
+ * Save Sate support (3 save slots per game).
+ * Tons of button / controller mapping options.

- * JLP support for accelerated functions and RAM is supported.
+ * JLP support for accelerated functions, extra RAM and flash memory.
 When loading a game, use the X button to load and force JLP support ON.

 Missing / Known Issues :
 -----------------------
 * No ECS support - ECS games will not load/play.
 * Q-Bert - game will lose a life after completing every screen/board.
 Happens on the Windows version of BLISS and also happens on the MAME/MESS emulator for the same game.
+Edit: I've updated the emulator to provide infinite lives for Q-Bert.
+It's still a bug but now you can at least play it as much as you want.
 * DK ARCADE - Minor graphical glitch when the ape climbs the girders.
 No play issues.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS